 Sulphur hexafluoride is a very potent greenhouse gas which is used in switchgears for medium- and high-voltage applications.
 The gas acts as an electrical insulator for the operation of the switchgear.
-Each turbine contains a switchgear, along with their use onsite for connecting turbines and connection to the transformer substation.
+Each turbine contains a switchgear and they are also used onsite for connecting the turbines and transformer substation.

 For the switchgear application this usually only becomes an issue if the gas is released into the environment during a blow-out.
-Occurrences of blowouts are extremely rare and have not been modelled in this study.
+Occurrences of blow-outs are extremely rare and have not been modelled in this study.
 During normal operation the turbine switchgear may potentially release up to 0.1% w/w of the sulphur hexafluoride per year, accounting for a potential 2% w/w total release over 20 years of operation.
 The potential effect of a blow-out is assessed in the sensitivity analysis, as shown in Section 6.7.